-The Grand Café has become a favourite spot for both quick healthy breakfasts and leisurely weekend brunches.
+Recently voted the most beautiful restaurant in the world, the Grand Café is a favourite spot for both weekday breakfasts and leisurely weekend brunches.
 Midweek, dishes including light options of Chia pots, energising smoothies, and runny poached eggs on toast, but for a treat head straight for the GG Specials.
-There is a Black Forest Bake, cheddar cheese potato mash, Sauerkraut, Black Forrest ham and egg; a Puszta Pan with paprika, tomato, courgette, egg and creamy goats cheese and a German Power Breakfast
+There is a Black Forrest Bake – cheddar cheese potato mash, Sauerkraut, Black Forrest ham and egg; a Puszta Pan with paprika, tomato, courgette, egg and creamy goats cheese and a Bavarian Morning – sausage, mustard and Brezel.

-At weekends, the brunch menu stars signature breakfast dishes alongside European and German classics.
-There is also a choice of German sausages such as Nürnberger Hot Dog or smoked Schinkenknacker.
+At weekends, the brunch menu stars signature breakfast dishes alongside European and German classics, with everything from oysters to salads, and a choice of German sausage dishes such as Kaserkrainer or smoked Schinkenknacker.

-Breakfast is served Monday-Friday from 8-11.30am, and brunch on Saturday and Sunday from 10am-4pm.
+Breakfast is served Monday-Friday from 8am-11.30am, and brunch on Saturday and Sunday from 10am-4pm.
 Visit the German Gymnasium website.